wethod/learning-center-source/content/friday/index.md

 5. After doing so, Joe timesheet for the current week would be 60 hours in project A. What a mess!

 _To use this type of timesheet:
-Go to “Company” from your profile, then select “Timesheet” and choose option “Automatic”._
+Go to “Company” from your profile, then check “Automatic Timesheet” for each desired Job Order Category”._

+### Edit others

+Users with _‘edit other’_ permission can also edit the timesheet of other team members.

+To view their timesheet, go to the report [weekly timesheet]({{< relref "reports/index.md#weekly-timesheet" >}}), select the week you want, and go to the person details.
+If you click the _‘Edit timesheet’_ button, you will be redirected to their timesheet page.

+You can edit your colleague’s timesheet as you usually do with your own.

+A box at the top of the page will always remind you which team member you are managing at the moment.

 ## Project Status